NAITUSEIRL/PAGOFACIL-API-Docs/DOCS/V2/EN/README.md

 ### Verifying the response.

 The response in the last section is signed.
-What we need to do is check if the signature corresponds.
+What we need to do is check if the signature corresponds as described on [Signing Mechanism](SigningMechanism.md "Signing Mechanism").

 #### Successful Reply